 What is NVDA?

 NVDA is open source software.
-If you would like to contribute to the project, visit our community site.
+If you would like to contribute to the project, visit NVDA on GitHub.

 - In-Process 13th June 2018